 ‘Was she not a Dale?
 And when did a Dale change his mind?’ (p.
 000) This is said of Lily’s sister Bell, whose experiences of courtship both counter and confirm Lily’s sad history.
-The squire has decided that Bell should marry his nephew, providing for the line of succession in a way that satisfies the conventionally-minded Bernard Dale, who ‘was quite of opinion that eight hundred a year and the good-will of a rich uncle were strong grounds for matrimony,—were grounds even for love; and he did not doubt but his cousin would see the matter in the same light’ (p.
+The squire has decided that Bell should marry his nephew, providing for the line of succession in a way that satisfies the conventionally minded Bernard Dale, who ‘was quite of opinion that eight hundred a year and the good-will of a rich uncle were strong grounds for matrimony,—were grounds even for love; and he did not doubt but his cousin would see the matter in the same light’ (p.
 000).
 Bell exhibits all the stubbornness of the Dale family in rejecting this worldly bargain.
 Her resistance to persuasion is quite as solid as that of her sister, and she has no difficulty in holding out against the combined displeasure of the squire and his persistent nephew, who confirms his family identity in his insistence that he ‘cannot change at all’ (p.
 000).
 Yet Bell, unlike Lily, seems to show herself capable of a retreat.
-She had been reluctant to marry Bernard’s rival, the trustworthy but poor Dr Crofts: ‘If there was anything in the world as to which Isabella Dale was quite certain, it was this—that she was not in love with Dr. Crofts’ (p.
+She had been reluctant to marry Bernard’s rival, the trustworthy but poor Dr Crofts: ‘If there was anything in the world as to which Isabella Dale was quite certain, it was this—that she was not in love with Dr Crofts’ (p.
 000).
 In the only instance of a successful courtship in the novel, she overcomes her initial doubts and accepts his proposal of marriage.
 Yet this is not a genuine exception to the novel’s dominant pattern of behaviour, for Trollope has given the reader to understand that Bell has committed herself to Dr Crofts from the very first, without fully understanding her own feelings.
-Bell shares Lily’s view that a willing capacity for sacrifice is essential to feminine virtue – a notion whose hazards were to become central to Trollope’s next novel, Can You Forgive Her?
+Bell shares Lily’s view that a willing capacity for sacrifice is essential to feminine virtue—a notion whose hazards were to become central to Trollope’s next novel, Can You Forgive Her?
 She is vexed that Crofts should consider poverty a bar to their union: ‘As if a woman cannot bear more than a man!’ (p.
 000).
 Her tentative movement towards becoming Crofts’s wife reflects the growing self-knowledge that vindicates her earliest impulse, rather than a change of heart.
 In marrying Dr Crofts, Bell demonstrates that she is a true Dale.